Dawud Salahuddin: Iran

-Salahuddin arrived in Iran July 31, 1980, and has lived there most of the time, with short periods in other Muslim countries and North Korea, being careful not to expose himself to extradition back to the United States for homicide.
+Salahuddin arrived in Iran on July 31, 1980, and has lived there most of the time, with short periods in other Muslim countries and North Korea, being careful not to expose himself to extradition back to the United States for homicide.

 In his over 30 years as a fugitive, he has worked as an English teacher, a war correspondent, and a web editor.
 He fought the Soviets alongside the Afghan Mujahideen, and acted "in a film (Kandahar) by one of Iran's leading directors" in 2000.
 He married an Iranian woman, speaks Persian, and works as a freelance writer.

 According to the BBC, Salahuddin is known "by several other names", and U.S. magazine Time reported "he is also known as Hassan Abdul Rahman, a former editor of the state-sponsored English-language newspaper Iran Daily".
 According to Salahuddin he was a soldier with the Mujahideen in Afghanistan from December 1986 to May 1988.

 Salahuddin worked as chief online editor for Press TV, an English-language international television channel funded by the Iranian government, for three years before resigning in July 2009 following the disputed presidential elections.
 He is "close" to prominent Iranian reformists film director Mohsen Makhmalbaf and Masoumeh Ebtekar, the former spokeswoman for the hostage-takers at the United States Embassy in Tehran.

 Salahuddin has had some indirect contact with American authorities.
 Shortly after the first bombing of the World Trade Center in 1993, U.S. intelligence agents established contact with Salahuddin, who "began a back-channel relationship with American authorities and talked about returning to the United States to stand trial in the murder of Tabatabai".
 He sent a letter to U.S. Attorney General Janet Reno dated March 5, 1994, proposing mediating between the United States and "certain key figures in the worldwide Islamic movement" in return for freedom from prosecution.
 No reply was given to his letter.

-Salahuddin reportedly met with Robert Levinson on Iran's Kish Island in 2007 shortly before Levinson disappeared while Levinson was working on a botched CIA operation.
+Salahuddin reportedly met with Robert Levinson on Iran's Kish Island in 2007, shortly before Levinson disappeared while Levinson was working on a botched CIA operation.
 On March 25, 2020, Levinson's family reported that US officials had informed them that Levinson died in Iranian custody.
 Salahuddin is currently on the FBI fugitives list.